How Do I Navigate a Divorce That Is Based on Religious Differences?

 By: CHRIS ANN WRIGHT Recently, the New Jersey Judiciary issued a directive implementing an economic mediation program for those litigants who have a restraining order.
 The mediation would take place at the courthouse with litigants remaining in separate rooms throughout the mediation.
 The mediator, specially trained, would shuttle back and forth between the two rooms …

-Effects of Domestic Violence on Children
+Signs of Domestic Violence

 The blogs published by Lyons & Associates are available for informational purposes only and are not considered legal advice on any subject matter.
 By viewing any of the blogs on this site, the reader understands there is no attorney-client relationship between the reader and the blog publisher.
 The blogs should not be used as a substitute for legal advice from a licensed professional attorney, and readers are urged to consult their own legal counsel on any specific legal questions concerning a specific situation.